lgray/triton-torchgeo-gat-example/README.md

 ```Dockerfile
 COPY --from=builder /workspace/model.pt /opt/tritonserver/model.pt
 ```
 3) You'll need to create a "model config" to describe the input and output tensor shapes.
-You can see an example of this for a pytorch model in this repository's config.pbtxt.
+You can see an example of this for a pytorch model in this repository's `config.pbtxt`.
 You can find more documentation on how to write the model config [here](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/model_configuration.html).
+Warning - right now GNNs can only use a batch size of zero!
+This will be fixed in due time.
 4) in build-images.sh you can remove the lines:
 ```bash
 docker run -d --name triton_server_temp \